tinyheero/tinyheero.github.io/_posts/2016-02-26-random-variables.md

 * X = 500 if the flip of the coin is a head
 * X = 25 if the flip of the coin is a tail

 And this would still be a random variable.
 But the numeric values in the first random variable are more intuitive of course.
 As another example, let's say we have a random process of flipping a coin 5 times.
-We can assign a random variable Y (just to show there is nothing special about using X) that maps the number of heads we get from the 5 coin flips to numeric values:
+We can assign a random variable X that maps the number of heads we get from the 5 coin flips to numeric values:

-* Y = 0 if no heads
+* X = 0 if no heads
-* Y = 1 if 1 head
+* X = 1 if 1 head
-* Y = 2 if 2 heads
+* X = 2 if 2 heads
-* Y = 3 if 3 heads
+* X = 3 if 3 heads
-* Y = 4 if 4 heads
+* X = 4 if 4 heads
-* Y = 5 if 5 heads
+* X = 5 if 5 heads

 <div class="alert alert-dismissible alert-info">
 <h4>Why is it a Random Process?</h4>